lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   required (e.g., production of initial CRLs, export of CA public key).

-1. End entity initialization: This includes importing a root CA public key and requesting information about the options supported by a PKI management entity.
+1. End entity initialization: This includes importing a trusted CA public key and requesting information about the options supported by a PKI management entity.